jmarcosdias/healthy/README.md

 ### Wireframes

-Here are the main wireframes for viewing products in both desktop and mobile app.
-They were used during the design phase, to get a first idea of how the web site will look like.
+Here are some examples of the wireframes used during the design phase.
+The wireframes were very useful during that phase, for me to get a first idea of how the web site would look like.

 #### List of products in desktop